Picture Gallery

 Photo

-Rembrandt staff, early 1920s (#2).
+Rembrandt staff, late 1920s (#2).
 The rest of the employees of Rembrandt Intaglio Printing Co. pose for their picture.
-No one in this photo has been identified.
+Gladys Rendell, back row, left, is the only employee in this image who has been identified so far.
 (Photo supplied by L.C.
 Leach)

 Photo

 The Sun Engraving Co. head office, Milford House, London, c.1929.
-This photo of the attractive, wood-panelled waiting area and office appeared in the Sun Type Book.
+This photo of the attractive, wood-panelled reception area and office appeared in the Sun Type Book.
 So did many photos of production departments at the Watford works.
-(From the archives)
+(From the Sun archives)

 Photo

 Inside head office, Milford House, London, July 6, 1929.
-Heavy wood furniture, candlestick telephones, an Underwood typewriter, and, on the desk behind, an Oliver Visible Typewriter – a downstroke machine that was hugely popular in offices in the early years of the 20th century (it was excellent for stencil cutting and could produce up to twenty carbon copies at a time).
-The name on the basket at the lower right is E. [Eddy] Hutton (a member of the sales force).
-(From the archives)
+Heavy wood furniture, candlestick telephones, an Underwood typewriter, and, on the desk behind, an Oliver Visible Typewriter - a downstroke machine that was hugely popular in offices in the early years of the 20th century (it was excellent for stencil cutting and could produce up to twenty carbon copies at a time).
+The name on the basket at the lower right is E. [Eddy] Hutton, a member of the sales staff.
+(From the Sun archives)

 Photo